Internet legal compliance is important for anyone who owns a website or provides internet services of any description.

 - Limitation of liability

-Most people combine their terms and sales agreement for convenience.
+Most people combine their terms and conditions and sales agreement for convenience.

-If you link to other sites or exchange links then you should have a linking agreement on your site.
+If you link to other websites, or exchange links, then you should have a linking agreement on your site.
 Amongst other things, this will indemnify you against any claims made by someone using the links on site.